Best central air conditioning units 2023

 Not the best-known brand (yet)

-Heil is one of the best options if you want a build quality which you can truly rely on.
-Also this company offers an impressive 10-year warranty which means if you should run into issues the company will simply replace the whole unit for you, giving you peace of mind and a quick turn around if a fix is needed.
+Heil is one of the best options for a build quality you can rely on.
+Also, this company offers an impressive 10-year warranty which means if you should run into issues, the company will replace the whole unit for you, giving you peace of mind and a quick turnaround if a fix is needed.

-So from compressor failure to coil or heat exchanger issues, you're good to go for a quick replacement.
-Since these issues usually arise in the hottest times when machines are under strain, that quick fix is a really appealing offering from Heil.
+So you're good to go for a quick replacement from compressor failure to coil or heat exchanger issues.
+Since these issues usually arise in the hottest times when machines are under strain, that quick fix is an appealing offering from Heil.

 What the users say

 Heil air conditioning units garner generally positive reviews, with contractors finding everything about them decent, as can be expected from what are basically Carrier air conditioners.
-Users online were happy with reliability that comes from having to go through an authorized contractor.
+Users online were happy with the reliability of going through an authorized contractor.

-Efficiency is also a big draw here as the company's range of 12 different models you can pick from go up to a pretty energy efficient SEER score of 19, meaning you can save on energy bills over time.
+Efficiency is also a big draw here as the company's range of 12 different models you can pick from goes up to a pretty energy-efficient SEER score of 19, meaning you can save on energy bills over time.

-While these units do run quietly, one of the best picks is the HVA9 which offers acoustic dampening and has a five stage variable compressor to give the perfect temperature consistently in your home.
-The addition of WiFi connectivity and touchscreen thermostat make it even more appealing and future-proofed.
+While these units run quietly, one of the best picks is the HVA9, which offers acoustic dampening and has a five-stage variable compressor to give the perfect temperature in your home consistently.
+The addition of Wi-Fi connectivity and a touchscreen thermostat makes it even more appealing and future-proofed.

-It's worth noting that the better system will cost you more money but offers the better warranty period so that up front cost can be well worth it in the long-term.
+It's worth noting that the better system will cost you more money but offers a better warranty period so the upfront cost can be well worth it in the long term.

 Brant air conditioner: picture of Bryant logo